-Proctor and Gamble, the company behind many leading hair shampoo brands, feel lather is really important, a survey they carriers out suggests that Americans lather up an average of 4.59 times a week
+Proctor and Gamble, the company behind many leading hair shampoo brands, feel lather is really important.
+A survey they carried out suggests that Americans lather up an average of 4.59 times a week

-We leave our trust in regulating bodies, naively assuming, that the majority of shampoo and conditioner products available to us are safe to use, rarely do we ever think about what goes into creating that lather, and whether it really is good for our health.
-The following link looks at what are the best natural shampoo ingredients.
+We leave our trust in regulating bodies, naively assuming that the majority of shampoo and conditioner products available to us are safe to use; rarely do we ever think about what goes into creating that lather, and whether it really is good for our health.
+The following link looks at what the best natural shampoo ingredients are.

 I feel we have a responsibility, to raise awareness of the risks associated with these chemicals.